Latest update: 30/04/2018

 Features of the space include:

-- A 12-metre-wide raised central crossing between the main entrance of the Outpatients building and the main Hospital campus.
+- A 11-metre-wide central crossing between the main entrance of the Outpatients building and the main Hospital campus.
 The width is designed to provide clear lines of sight and allows for pedestrians to take the most direct route between the two buildings.

 - A 4.8-metre-wide shared path (for both cyclists and pedestrians) on the west side of the street, adjacent to the Hospital.